Florida/Georgia Personal Injury & Workers Compensation

 (d) Every patient in a facility shall be afforded the opportunity to participate in activities designed to enhance self-image and the beneficial effects of other treatments, as determined by the facility.

-(e) Not more than 5 days after admission to a facility, each patient shall have and receive an individualized treatment plan in writing which the patient has had an opportunity to assist in preparing and to review prior to its implementation.
-The plan shall include a space for the patient’s comments.
+(e) Not more than 5 days after admission to a facility, each patient must have and receive an individualized treatment plan in writing which the patient has had an opportunity to assist in preparing and to review before its implementation.
+The plan must include a space for the patient’s comments.
+Facilities shall update the treatment plan, including, but not limited to, the physician summary, at least every 30 days during the time a patient is in a receiving or treatment facility, except a patient retained for longer than 24 months shall have updates to his or her treatment plan at least every 60 days.

 (3) RIGHT TO EXPRESS AND INFORMED PATIENT CONSENT.